zronaghi/cuhornet/README.md

 ### Quick start ###

+As a first step, you will need to install build a CONDA environment for RAPIDS.
+You can get started here: [RAPIDS](https://rapids.ai/start.html).
+Do not forget to activate the conda enviornment before building Hornet and HornetsNest

 The following basic steps are required to build and execute Hornet:
 ```bash
 git clone --recursive https://github.com/hornet-gt/hornet